ajedda/ajedda.github.io/_posts/2020-3-5-std__intersection_set can be different..md

 I think that the STL library algorithms should be as generic as possible.
 In other words, these algorithms should be the basic blocks of other more sophisticated algorithms.
-I will talk about std::intersection_set.
+I will talk about ``std::intersection_set``.
 My argument is that it is not general enough.
-To make it more general, however, we may end up with an interface that is hard to use.
+I need to do some more work to show that this change is _that_ useful (therefore, I may change this post from time to time).

-As understood from its name, std::intersection_set finds the intersection of two ranges.
+As understood from its name, ``std::intersection_set`` finds the intersection of two ranges.
 It assumes that the two ranges are sorted.
-Let's start with an example of how to use std::intersection_set.
+Let's start with an example of how to use it.

 ```cpp
 std::vector<int> A{1,2,5,7};